 In this section, we compare six AOD products in observing the dust outflow to the Caspian Sea on 28 May 2018, based on the best quality, over-water retrievals from MODIS/Aqua (DT, DT3K, and MAIAC) and VIIRS/NOAA20 (DT, DB, and EPS).
 All products are gridded to a 0.1°×0.1° resolution.
 Bilinear interpolation is applied to the MODIS DT product in order to fill the data gaps due to reduced pixel resolutions near sensor swath edges.

 Figure 10 shows that all six products capture the enhanced aerosol burden associated with dust outflow to the Garabogazköl Gulf and Caspian Sea.
 Among the MODIS products, DT3K and MAIAC produce more extreme AOD over Garabogazköl Gulf than DT, resulting in higher means and greater spread (indicated by higher SD and MAD).
 These spurious high AODs create unnatural discontinuities along coastal regions, likely due to inaccurate surface reflectance characterization of the shallow, saline waters.
 In the VIIRS products, DT exhibits extremely high AOD over the shallow waters and salt flats of northern Caspian Sea, and to a lesser extent over the coastal region of Garabogazköl Gulf.
-The non-negligible “water-leaving” radiance from these areas was likely misinterpreted as aerosol signal, leading to spurious high AODs.
+The non-negligible surface signal (different from the dark surface characteristic of deep water assumed by these algorithms) from these areas was misinterpreted as aerosol signal, leading to spurious high AODs.
 As a result, VIIRS DT produced a higher mean, more extreme upper tail values (indicated by the 90th percentile and maximum), and a larger spread (higher SD and IQR) than the DB and EPS products.

 We further examined the aerosol optical models selected during the over-water retrieval (Fig. 11).
 The MAIAC spheroidal dust model (“Model 6”) was applied to only small parts of the dust scene, resulting in discontinuous AOD patterns.
-VIIRS DT reports the AOD contributions from nine optical models, from which we computed the relative fractions of three groups: fine aerosol, sea salt, and coarse dust.
+VIIRS DT reports retrieval results from each combination of the four fine and five coarse models which fits successfully, from which we computed the relative fractions of three groups: fine aerosol, sea salt, and coarse dust.
 We find that the sea salt group dominates the retrieved AOD, indicating that the spherical dust model was not selected as intended in the DT algorithm.
 VIIRS DB successfully applied the spheroidal dust model for the full extent of the dust scene, and the maritime model for dust-free regions, while VIIRS EPS selected its oceanic aerosol model for the full scene, again failing to select the dust model as intended.
 In summary, the aerosol algorithms demonstrate